splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 ---------------------------------------
 Add host override rules to reroute requests from one host to another.
 For example, you can create a host override to test an existing production site against page resources loaded from a development site or from a specific CDN edge node.

-You can also indicate whether to retain the original ``HOST`` header by activating :strong:`Keep host headers`.
+You can also indicate whether to retain the original ``HOST`` header by activating :guilabel:`Keep host headers`.
 If activated, the original request's headers remain intact (recommended).
-If deactivated, a change in the ``HOST`` header to the new host might occur, potentially leading to an internal direct (307). :strong:`Keep host headers` is activated by default.
+If deactivated, a change in the ``HOST`` header to the new host might occur, potentially leading to an internal direct (307). :guilabel:`Keep host headers` is activated by default.

 .. note::